Kluvos

 As an owner or marketer, you make important business decisions based on that data.
 You better have at least a general understanding of how it’s collected and what its limitations and underlying assumptions are.

-All of the things mentioned above can greatly impact your assessment of business performance, your profitability, and even your pricing strategy.
-Accurate data is important, but as an operator you need to understand the context around your data in order to understand and interpret it.
+An improper understanding of accounting can greatly impact your assessment of business performance, your profitability, and even your pricing strategy.
+Accurate data is important, but as an operator you need to understand the context around your data in order to understand and interpret it correctly.

 Okay, enough analogy.